mainwp/mainwp/readme.txt

 * Added: WordPress translation updates for child sites
 * Added: Add/Remove to MainWP Menu function for Extensions
 * Added: Server self-connect check in the Server Information page
-* Added: Auto install the plugin and apply extension settings when adding a new site
+* Added: Auto-install the plugin and apply extension settings when adding a new site
 * Added: Support for the new API management
 * Updated: API Manager messages